-It is important to understand here that not only can you, the victim, sue the ‘bad actor/deceiver” for the damage done but if they willfully or knowingly violated SCUTPA; the court shall award treble damages.
+It is essential to understand here that not only can you, the victim, sue the ‘bad actor/deceiver” for the damage done, but if they willfully or knowingly violated SCUTPA, the court shall award treble damages.
 These damages are three times the actual damage plus the lawyer’s fees and the court costs.

 Types of Deceptive or Unfair Trade Practices

 A variety of unfair trade practices automatically fall under the South Carolina Unfair Trade Practice Act.
 These include but are not limited to the following:

-- If auto lenders ask for or require the full amount of comprehensive insurance coverage as one of the many conditions condition of qualifying for a car loan
+- If auto lenders ask for or require the total amount of comprehensive insurance coverage as one of the many conditions condition of qualifying for a car loan

 - Admission tickets resale.
 This is for the scalper and not the original ticket seller.

 - If someone uses fictitious names to misrepresent the geographic origin, business location, or manufacturing facility ownership intentionally.

 - Deceptive or false advertising for live musical performances

 - Misleading, deceptive, and false advertising by lawyers such as creating an unreasonable expectation of outcomes

 - Food product misrepresentation and stating that it is a product of South Carolina when in actuality it is not

 - Price gouging when the state is in an emergency or national crisis

 - Selling fuel below cost to hurt competition

 - Wholesalers who sell products for lower prices at retail

-- Soliciting contributions or donations of services and goods at the time of a disaster and if these solicitations are misleading willfully and knowingly
+- Soliciting contributions or donations of services and goods during times of disaster if these solicitations are misleading willfully and knowingly

-- Glass companies paying for referrals, paying the person whose glass is broken, paying the individual’s insurance deductible in exchange for their business, or to make false insurance claims;
+- Glass companies paying for referrals, paying the person whose glass is broken, paying the individual’s insurance deductible in exchange for their business, or making false insurance claims;